zdharma-continuum/zinit-annex-unscope/README.md

 3. After finding the best result it sets it as the **full** remote-id of the plugin, storing the ID on disk for later automatic use.

+4. For security, for such GH-API request to be made a newly added (by this annex) ice: `ghapi` is required to be given.

+5. Otherwise only the static database of mappings of short plugin-nicknames to the full scoped IDs will be searched.
+It contains many mappings, like, e.g.:
+   **vi-reg** → **zsh-vi-more/evil-registers**, and more.

 ## Usage Examples

 1. An example installation via 2 nicknames (**env** and **vi-reg**) and by one